hashbrownz-dev/space-battle-app/README.md

     - Hull *(Player Health)* = 20
     - Firepower *(Damage Dealt)* = 5
     - Accuracy *(Chance to Hit)* = 0.7
+    - Missiles = 3
+    - Attacks First
+    - Can use Missiles
+        - Attacks with standard missiles take a .2 penalty to accuracy.
+        - Attacks with standard missiles deal double damage.
+        - Attacks with homing missiles are guaranteed to hit.
+        - Attacks with homing missiles deal base damage.

 - Aliens
     - ### Properties